smartkiwiai/kiwi-data-challenge/kiwi_taxi_demand_prediction/task.md

 # Kiwi - Taxi Demand Prediction
 ## Problem Definition

 Kiwi is a 8x8 grid shaped city.
-And in this fun city, we have recorded the number of times people call taxis from each grid from `2023-04-01` to `2026-03-31`.
+And in this fun city, we have recorded the number of times people call taxis in each grid from `2023-04-01` to `2026-03-31`.
 Our goal is to predict the number of taxi calls for each grid for each day in the next 2 months `(2026-04-01 to 2026-05-31, inclusive)`.

 As *Kiwi* is an imaginary city, the data is synthetic (obtained through a simulation).
 It is provided in sparse format.